greg-raven/Uncommon-Sense/_posts/2009-05-07-someone-has-to-pay.md

 tag: 'Milton Friedman'
 ---

-There’s no such thing as a free lunch.
+There's no such thing as a free lunch.